juneharold/TutoringPlatformAPI/README.md

 - **Flexible Scheduling**: Supports 30-minute and 60-minute classes, ensuring that each class starts only at the beginning of the hour or half-hour.
 - **Persistent Storage**: Uses SQLAlchemy with SQLite for data persistence, ensuring data is saved across service restarts.

+## Code Structure Overview

+- **`app.py` (Application Entry Point)**: This is the root file of the project, responsible for initializing the Flask application and tying together various components of the project.
+Running this file starts the web server and serves the API endpoints defined within the project.

+- **`/api` Directory (Endpoint Definitions)**: Contains the code that defines the API endpoints for handling tutor and tutee operations.
+Each file within this directory corresponds to a specific set of related functionalities, such as managing tutor availability or processing tutee class registrations.

+- **`/models` Directory (Database Models)**: Hosts the SQLAlchemy model definitions used by the application.
+This directory also includes the initialization code for the database, which is executed when `app.py` is run.
+The models define the structure of the database tables and the relationships between them, facilitating data persistence and retrieval operations.

+- **`/utils` Directory (Utility Functions)**: Contains various utility functions that support the main API logic.
+These functions are designed to check the validity of incoming data and requests, enhancing the robustness and security of the API.
+By abstracting common validation and utility operations into this directory, the code within the `/api` endpoints is kept more concise and maintainable.

 ## Endpoints

 ### Tutor Availability